 Document Format Description Cover page 1 page max 8.5"x 11" pages with 1-inch margin 11-point font PDF file Applicants are required to include: Name of project and technology.
 Name(s) of individual or team members involved.
-EIC Training Cohort number that team members previously participated in or year that the team participated in the U.S. National Science Foundation's Innovation Corps program.
+EIC Training Cohort number that team members previously participated in or year that the team participated in the NSF I-CorpsTM program.
 A maximum 200-word summary of the project suitable for public release if the project is funded.
-Detailed narrative 3-page max 8.5"x 11" pages with 1-inch margin 11-point font PDF file Applicants are required to: Describe the proposed project: the clear, discrete next step to commercialize your technology, and explain how receiving this funding will help you achieve this step.
+Detailed narrative 3-page max 8.5"x 11" pages with 1-inch margin 11-point font PDF file Describe the proposed project: the clear, discrete next step to commercialize your technology, and explain how receiving this funding will help you achieve this step.
 Describe an overview of the technology (including the status of its commercialization), the leading participants for the proposed project and their roles, resources needed, and overall plan to execute the project.
 Explain how the successful implementation of the proposed project will unlock the potential for much larger public or private funding sources to continue the commercialization process.
 State any roadblocks that may arise when implementing your proposal and your plans to overcome such barriers.
-Answer the following questions:
+Answer the following questions: What is the best possible outcome for this project?
+What are the project team's goals after this project is complete?
+How should project success be measured?
+What are the conditions that would make this project not worth continuing?
+Explain the steps and timeframe needed for full technology commercialization after this proposed project, assuming the proposal is funded.
+Describe how community benefit objectives ((1) DEIA; (2) energy equity; and (3) investing in America's workforce) will be incorporated in the project.
+Include how the project will support or implement the lab-wide DEIA plan.
+At a minimum, include at least one SMART DEIA milestone supported by metrics to measure the success of the proposed action.